-The Dalby Turf Maze, in a remote part of North Yorkshire, may be one of the oldest turf mazes in England.
+The Dalby Turf Maze, also known as the City of Troy, may be one of the oldest turf mazes in England.
 Or it could be a relative newcomer, dating back only to the 19th century.
-Like all of England’s remaining turf mazes, its history and origins are mysterious and obscure.
+Like all of England’s remaining turf mazes, the history and origins of the Dalby labyrinth, in a remote part of North Yorkshire, are mysterious and obscure.

-The Dalby maze is the smallest remaining turf maze in Europe.
+At 26ft by 22 ft, the Dalby maze (or labyrinth) is the smallest remaining turf maze in Europe.
 It is cut in a classic seven-ring design, a pattern that has been found on Greek and Roman pottery, as well as in some Scandinavian mazes.
 The -by ending of the place name also indicates Norse origins, leading people to assume that the maze dates back to the Viking era.

-References to the ancient city of Troy are common in maze names.
+References to the ancient city of Troy are common in maze names in England and northern Europe.
 The Somerton maze in Oxfordshire is known as Troy-Town, and “Troy” or “Walls of Troy” were the names of several older mazes that have now disappeared.
-There are two stone labyrinths in the Scilly Isles called Troy Town, and a number of Danish mazes were called Trojborg or Trelleborg.
+There are two stone labyrinths in the Scilly Isles called Troy Town, and a number of Scandinavian mazes were called Trojaborg or Trelleborg (including the most famous of the many mazes on the Swedish island of Gotland).
 These references link in with the legend that the walls of ancient Troy were built in such a way as to prevent unwanted intruders from finding their way out.